The New, The Cool, The Weird, The Queer

 THE NEWS & INFORMATION

 Using text from the play “Love and Information” by Caryl Churchill and “The News” by Paramore.
-This video was made in 48 hours and aims to comment on the grotesque nature of consumerism and the world we are living in right now.
+Made in 48 hours and aims to comment on the grotesque nature of consumerism and the world we are living in right now.
 (Direction/ DP/Editing: Ciera Eis.
 Actors: Alejandra Wahl and Brennan Pickman-Thoon.
 Home Owners: Amanda and Jon Oleson), I will add a more polished (better edited) version in the next few months.

 TONIGHT WE FEAST